Depression in Seniors

 - Difficulty thinking, concentrating or making decisions

 Compared with other age groups, seniors with untreated depression are more likely to experience more episodes of fatigue, bigger fluctuations in appetite and sleep, and difficulty with cognitive functioning

 Suicide is a real concern among older adults, and rates are particularly high among older men.
-Men age 85 and older have the highest suicide rate of any group in the U.S. If you’re having thoughts of suicide or are concerned about a loved one, go to the emergency room or call 911 or the free, confidential 24-hour National Suicide Prevention Hotline at 800-273-8255.
+Men age 85 and older have the highest suicide rate of any group in the U.S.

 While depression may feel hopeless, the right treatment plan and support can bring you back to enjoying the people and activities that matter to you.